Geothermal energy is created by the heat of the earth. It generates reliable power and emits almost no greenhouse gases.

 Chevron began geothermal operations during the 1960s by pioneering the development of the Geysers, north of San Francisco, California.
 In the 1970s, two discoveries in the Philippines led to the development of the Tiwi and Makiling-Banahaw (Mak-Ban) geothermal projects on Luzon.
 We discovered the Salak and Darajat fields on Java in Indonesia in the 1980s and began commercial production in the 1990s.

 Chevron’s geothermal interests in Indonesia and the Philippines produce enough renewable geothermal energy to supply millions of people in those countries.

 In Indonesia, Chevron operates the Darajat and Salak fields, which have a combined operating capacity of 647 megawatts.

 Chevron also has a 40 percent interest in the Philippine Geothermal Production Company, the operator of the Tiwi geothermal facility in Albay Province and the Mak-Ban geothermal facility in Laguna and Batangas provinces.
-These fields provide steam to the third-party Tiwi and Mak-Ban geothermal power plants in southern Luzon, which have a combined generating capacity of 637 megawatts.
+These fields provide steam to the third-party Tiwi and Mak-Ban geothermal power plants in southern Luzon.
+These plants have a combined generating capacity of 692 megawatts.